Stea1thxx/Dora-the-explorer-robot/README.md

 - [X] Add servo compatibiltiy to joystick
 - [X] Make robot go back
 - [X] Make robot able to turn
+- [X] Film the robot using OBS and good visuals
 - [ ] Fine tune the servos so that it does't move slightly left: Could maybe set the map to 1350 and 1650?
 They don't move much beyond those values
-- [ ] Film the robot using OBS and good visuals
 - [ ] Test robot for movement upon carpet
+- [ ] Make git repo look nice
+- [ ] See before capacitor using oscilloscope